CDSoft/pp/README.md

 The recommended way to get PP binaries is to compile them from the sources.
 Anyway if you have no Haskell compiler, you can try some precompiled binaries.

--   Latests Linux and Windows binaries:
+-   Latest Linux and Windows binaries:

     -   Fedora 25 (64 bit): <http://cdsoft.fr/pp/pp-linux-x86_64.txz>
     -   Windows (64 bit): <http://cdsoft.fr/pp/pp-win.7z>